All Products

 0.7–0.9

-A value higher than 0.9 may result in insufficient recall.
+Values above 0.9 may result in insufficient recall (missed duplicates).

-The MinHash signature is divided into bands, and each band contains rows, where = num_perm.
+The MinHash signature is split into bands, and each band contains rows, such that = num_perm.
 This combination directly affects the quality of candidate pair generation.

 Recommended configurations (for num_perm=256)